yaniver/Solr_Pipeline_V4/ReadMe_prerequisites.txt

 4. Run Jenkins pipeline
 =======================
-in CMD under C:\Solr_Pipeline folder run commit.bat that will commit any changes done in files to GitHub and trigger the pipeline
+in CMD under C:\Solr_Pipeline_V4 folder run commit.bat that will commit any changes done in files to GitHub and trigger the pipeline
 (more details about the content of the pipeline can be found below OR by looking at Jenkinsfile content
 Note: Slack notification channel should already be configured in Grafana UI under "Notification channels" and if not then create a Slack channel (as described below).